mtwillet/Portfolio/README.md

 Repo Link - https://github.com/mtwillet/ARCatalog

 ## AR Rigging
-And augment reality application designed for the Rigging Industry.
+An augment reality application designed for the Rigging Industry.

 Designed to be a fast way to calculate rigging bridal lengths for arena riggers.
 Uses AR to identify 2 beam location and the central briadal point, then outputs the notation needing to be marked on the floor for the bridal to be built.